Today, Sunday, December 22, 2024, we had the privilege of doing something truly special that warmed our hearts.

 They were also asked on Wednesday, Dec.
 4 to include any and all emails from council and City staff members to their own personal email accounts and to anyone else about the matter with Ford.

-Finally, the four were asked if the release of the email by someone on the council or city staff to the media or anyone else about a former city employee, especially a sworn police officer expose the city and that individual to litigation by Ford.
+Finally, the four were asked if the release of the email by someone on the council or city staff to the media or anyone else about a former city employee, especially a sworn police officer exposes the city and that individual to litigation by Ford.

 Investigations of Police Misconduct Required by State Law